orbitingotter/ShrinkingPlanet-Unity/README.md

 Car and planet models were imported as free assets

  ## Music - devlog
  Most of the arcade games of this type have fast paced music, i wanted to go the opposite direction and make the music more laid back and soothing.
-After starting with the chord progression, it transformed into a weird combination of  jazzy-neosoul-r&b-lofi genre.
+End result transformed into a weird combination of  jazzy-neosoul-r&b-lofi genre.

 Some music theory if anyone interested -